mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does temperature impact LiPo performance?
 - What are some tradeoffs in a LiPo?
 - How can you determine the state of charge?
+- What are some other common Lithium-based battery chemistries?
+- What are the dangers of Lithium-based battery chemistries?
+How can these be prevented?

 ## Inductive Loads (Motors/Solenoids)
 - Design a circuit to drive an inductive load from a microcontroller GPIO.